HOME POEMS PUBLICATIONS TEACHING ABOUT CONTACT

 * The Scottish Poetry Library has selected one of my poems, Golf Ball, Stalag Luft III as one of their Best Scottish Poems 2023, due to appear on their website towards the end of 2024.

-* My 70-word poem Lichen won a compettion run by the National Poety Library to celebrate their 70th anniversary in 2024.
-As a result, I was invited to perform it at The Southbank Centre, home of the NPL, as part of London Literature Festival.
+* My 70-word poem Lichen won a compettion run by the National Poety Library to celebrate their 70th anniversary in 2024, and I read it at The Southbank Centre, home of the NPL, as part of London Literature Festival.

 * Two of my poems were highly commended in the McLellan Poetry Competition 2024.
 You can read them here.